-Guidance and resources for employers and business owners.
+Guidance and resources for businesses and employers.

 For the latest, business and worker guidance related to Healthy Washington – Roadmap to Recovery, visit the Governor’s website.
-Our county/region status page has information about how to find out which phase your region is in and what’s open.

 Facial Covering Guidance